XOPS

 • No data migration.
 The graph reads from your systems; it doesn’t replace their state of record.

 • No certification programs.
-Operators learn from the runbooks themselves, not 200-slide training tracks.
+Operators learn from the Outcomes themselves, not 200-slide training tracks.

 What deployment is